Delaware Water Gap

-The Delaware Water Gap is a water gap on the border of the U.S. states of New Jersey and Pennsylvania where the Delaware River cuts through a large ridge of the Appalachian Mountains.
+The Delaware Water Gap is a water gap on the border between the U.S. states of New Jersey and Pennsylvania, southeast of Stroudsburg, where the Delaware River cuts through a large ridge of the Appalachian Mountains.

-The gap makes up the southern portion of the Delaware Water Gap National Recreation Area, which is used primarily for recreational purposes, such as canoeing, fishing, hiking, and rock climbing.
-Though the US National Park Service manages the National Recreation Area, portions of the water gap are also patrolled by New Jersey Division of Parks and Forestry.
+The gap is at the southern end of the Delaware Water Gap National Recreation Area, which offers canoeing, fishing, hiking, and rock climbing.
+Though the US National Park Service manages the National Recreation Area, portions of the water gap are also patrolled by the New Jersey Division of Parks and Forestry.

-The park does not charge an entrance fee but does have expanded amenity fees, including vehicle season and daily passes, bicycles amenity fees, and charges for beach use.
-Most of the park is open 24-hours a day, with most day-use areas within the park open sunrise to sunset (such as trailhead parking lots, Millbrook Village, and all picnic areas).
+The park does not charge an entrance fee but does have fees for additional amenities, including vehicle season and daily passes, boat rentals, and beach use.
+Most of the park is open 24 hours a day, with most day-use areas within the park (such as trailhead parking lots, Millbrook Village, and all picnic areas) open sunrise to sunset.

+The borough of Delaware Water Gap, Pennsylvania, is located just north of the pass itself.